one-ware/one-ware.com/docs/studio/04-plugins/02-add-hardware/index.md

 ## Example Integrations

-Here are some example integrations that demonstrate how to add hardware components using OneWare Studio:
+Here are some example integrations that demonstrate how to add hardware components using ONE WARE Studio:

 - [Core MAX10](https://github.com/one-ware/OneWare.CoreMax10)
 - [IceBreaker](https://github.com/one-ware/OneWare.IceBreaker)